mamun-prodhan/event-mania/questions_and_answers.md

 #### Answer: A

-<i>Here food is an array, we declared an object named info with the 0 index element of food array.
+<i>Here food is an array, we declared an object named info with the value of 0 index element of food array.
 Then we changed the value of info object.
 It dosen't effect the main array.Because we declared a new object and we changed the object value. object and array is in different mamory location thats why it dosen't effect the main array</i>

 </p>
 </details>